Hawai'i Scientific Drilling Project

 - U.S. National Science Foundation

-- Donald J. DePaolo, University of California at Berkeley, Lawrence Berkeley National Laboratory, Earth Science Division, Center for Isotope Geochemistry
+- Donald J. DePaolo, University of California at Berkeley, Earth Science Division, Department of Geophysics and Geodynamics

 - Edward M. Stolper, California Institute of Technology, Division of Geological and Planetary Sciences